Changing Your Company Culture

 Here are five ideas to help you change your culture.
 But before we get started, I want you to keep something in mind, and that is: your culture may already exist.
 Instead of changing your company culture, you may need to uncover it.

 You need to understand where you are today and why this change is so important to you and your business.
 As I mentioned before, changing or creating a culture isn’t a tick box process.
 You are embarking on a long journey.
 In a way, a never-ending journey.
-So you need to know where you are going, why you are going there and be fully committed to the process.
+So you need to know where you are going, why you are going there, and be fully committed to the process.

 2) Start with yourself

 Making a change to your culture starts with you.
-In the same way, that cabin crew tell you to secure the oxygen mask around your own mouth before helping others; you need to start breathing in some culture change yourself.
+In the same way, that cabin crew tells you to secure the oxygen mask around your own mouth before helping others; you need to start breathing in some culture change yourself.
 And if you’re the kind of person who is resistant to learning new things and believes culture is a plaque at the front door that espouses your values, then this probably isn’t for you.
 Don’t waste your time.
 Stop now.

 Changing your company culture is as much a journey into personal growth as it is working on your business.

 Start investing in your personal development.
 Attend conferences and events that educate and inspire you.
 Read more.
 There is so much you can learn between the covers of a book.
-Join CEO or founders groups like Small Giants and the Entrepreneurs’ Organization (EO).
+Join CEO or founders group like Small Giants and the Entrepreneurs’ Organization (EO).

 3) Involve your team